SDasman/TerraSandBox/README.md

 ---

+## Future Work

+- A precommit hook should be added with the terreaform fmt command.
+- More security with ssh access for developer.

+---

 ## What is AWS?

 **Amazon Web Services (AWS)** is the leading cloud provider offering services like virtual machines (EC2), databases (RDS), and container orchestration (EKS).
 It enables organizations to build scalable infrastructure on-demand.